balderdashy/sails-docs/concepts/Deployment/Hosting.md

 You will also need to install `grunt-cli` with `npm i --save grunt-cli`.

 After doing that, create the file `.openshift/action_hooks/pre_start_nodejs` with the following contents. ([source](https://gist.github.com/mdunisch/4a56bdf972c2f708ccc6))
+This action_hook tells OpenShift's supervisor to run all 'prod' grunt tasks, before Sails lifted.

 ```
 #!/bin/bash